 From the infrastructure menu you can check the latest news about developments in and around the town and our Campaign’s responses to applications.

-The County Council are prioritising the north – south route from Dronfield to Clay Cross so those routes can be found on the ‘A61 Growth Corridor‘ page.
-Other major developments which could enhance the cycle network are Waterside, railway station, Peak Resort and Staveley Works corridor.
+After the cycle audit in 2009 the County Council prioritised the north – south route from Dronfield to Clay Cross so all the constituent parts of that route can be found on the ‘A61 Growth Corridor‘ page including their current status.
+Following the government grant ‘Emergency Active Travel Fund’ the County Council are now planning an east – west route from the Royal Hospital to Brookside.
+Other major developments which could enhance the cycle network are Waterside, railway station and Staveley Works corridor.

 The ‘smaller developments‘ page lists other developments which our Campaign has commented on to Chesterfield Borough Council’s planning office.